Clemapfel/jluna/docs/manual.md

 ## The Unsafe Library

-(this section is not yet complete)

 > This section is only recommended for users who are
 > + highly familiar with C and memory safety and
 > + after truly optimal performance<br>
 >
-> Misuse of this part of `jluna` can lead to memory leaks, exception-less crashes and data corruption, however, if navigated properly, also achieves overheads in the range of 0 - 1%, allowing for runtime performance that is sometimes faster than the C-API itself
+> Misuse of this part of `jluna` can lead to memory leaks, exception-less crashes and data corruption.
+If navigated properly, it also achieves near 0-overhead compared to **Julia**, allowing for runtime performance that is sometimes faster than the C-API itself

 One of `jluna`s most central design conceits is that of safety.
 This is great for most users, but it also introduces a perfomance overhead that is, in rare applications, unacceptable.
 To address this, `jluna` provides a "guru"-interface, which offers bleeding-edge performance versions of common applications.